Darrelle Revis: 2012 season

 Revis entered the 2012 season hinting that he may not attend training camp, with the hope of reworking his contract.
 Despite the uncertainty regarding his contract status, Revis attended training camp.
 The Jets' season opener was played against the Buffalo Bills on September 9, 2012.
 Revis intercepted a Ryan Fitzpatrick pass which set up a Mark Sanchez touchdown on the ensuing drive.
 The Jets would go on to defeat the Bills 48–28.
 Revis recorded five tackles in addition to the interception but was taken out of the game in the fourth quarter after teammate Bart Scott accidentally hit Revis in the head with his knee while Revis was still on the ground.
-Revis was diagnosed with a mild concussion and subsequently ruled out for Week 2 against the Pittsburgh Steelers.
+Revis was diagnosed with a mild concussion and subsequently ruled out for week 2 against the Pittsburgh Steelers.
 He returned the following week against the Miami Dolphins where he recovered a fumble but later left the game with an undisclosed knee injury.
 An MRI taken the following day revealed Revis suffered a torn anterior cruciate ligament (ACL) and would be out for the remainder of the season.
 He was placed on injured reserve on October 12, 2012.
+He was ranked 67th by his fellow players on the NFL Top 100 Players of 2013.